AppleIntusion/MMAEVe/tutorial/tutorial.md

 ## Membrane-Vesicle Junction

-A new composition is required for the protein component but the previous vesicle can be recycled.
+A new composition is required for the protein component, but the previous vesicle can be recycled.
 ```python
 a2t_comp = mav.read_comp("compositions/a2t_comp")